Aman-Jain1996/Quizify/README.md

 # Quizify
-Quizify is a quiz app
+Quizify is a quiz app that is built using Tailwind CSS